UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-11-24-compe-club-weekly.md

 [sidebar]
 align = "right"
 +++
-This here is this semester's ?th issue of the CompE Weekly!
-Check us out at our board game night!
+This here is this semester's 103213th issue of the CompE Weekly!
+Check us out at our board game night next Friday!

 <br/>